Holistic Wellness Consultant, Susan Kersey

 • Reduces substance abuse disorders

-• Improves resililency
+• Improves resiliency

 • Decreases suicides

-• Gratitude also helps us choose behaviors that benefit our lives.
+• Gratitude also helps us choose behaviors that benefit our lives

 When we practice gratitude, we tend to